Requirements

 Grade Level IV Certification

 Covers all onsite wastewater systems.
-Effective 9/1/24, to receive a Grade Level IV certification, you will need to complete the Installer Introduction class PLUS 6 hours of continuing education as well as achieve a passing grade on the certification exam.
+To receive a Grade Level IV certification, you will need to complete the Installer Introduction class PLUS 6 hours of continuing education.
 For 6-hour class dates and locations, click here.

 Note: Effective 1/1/25, any applicant for Inspector Certification will need to have the following: